ghoomfrog/kid/README.md

 numbers = ( 9.8 777 )
 ```

-We can access a space's number of items, called its length, by prefixing its name with `%`.
+We can access a space's number of items—its length—by prefixing its name with `%`.

 ```kid
 %integers